-The most relevant deals which have been entered into in recent years include several transactions regarding, notably, the greenfield and secondary markets, among which we would highlight the following:
+The most relevant deals which have taken place in Portugal in recent years include greenfield and brownfield transactions, among which we would highlight the following:

-- The sale of the shareholding stakes of the concessionaires of road shadow toll concessions in Madeira, financed under a project finance regime. - The acquisition of the share capital of a Portuguese company, granted with a concession of 30 years for the management of
+- The sale of the shareholding stakes of the concessionaires of road shadow toll concessions in Madeira, financed under a project finance regime. - The acquisition of the shareholding stakes of the concessionaires and operating companies of Beira Interior and Transmontana road shadow toll concessions, financed under a project finance regime. - The sale of the shareholding stakes of a water and sewage concessionaire financed under a project finance regime.